immutables/maven-shade-plugin/README.md

 * Applied class relocations to merged entries

 ###3.
 Minimize Jar that works properly
-* Do not removes used classes: fixed transitive class dependencies problem.
+* Does not remove used classes: fixed transitive class dependencies problem.
-* Do not remove classes used in `META-INF/services/*` for used service types.
+* Does not remove classes used in `META-INF/services/*` for used service types.
 Removes `META-INF/services/*` for unused service types.
 Explicitly include `META-INF/services/**` in filters to not delete such files and make all provider implementation types marked as non-removable.

 I would love someone to contribute/reimplement those changes to the original Apache Maven maven-shade-plugin.
 I just couldn't afford time to dive into processes or infrastructure there.